- View/Download as PDF

 - The country’s first chapter of Sigma Gamma Rho, a sorority for African-American women, was founded on the Butler campus in 1922.

 When Butler University opened its doors in 1855, 20 students were enrolled, taught by two faculty members.
-Today, Butler is an independent university with a total full-time enrollment of more than 4,800 students (more than 4,300 undergraduates and approximately 500 graduate students) and 363 faculty members.
+Today, Butler is an independent university with a total full-time enrollment of more than 4,800 students (more than 4,300 undergraduates and 500 graduate students) and 363 faculty members.
 True to the vision of its founders, the University emphasizes the warmth and sense of community characteristic of a small liberal arts institution while offering the educational and cultural advantages of an urban center.
 The University maintains a favorable student-to-faculty ratio of 12:1.
 Because of its size, Butler can offer its students opportunities to work closely with the faculty.
 Classes are small, and students are encouraged to seek out faculty in their offices, studios, or laboratories.
 Undergraduate research and independent study are encouraged.
 Although Butler professors are teaching faculty, they understand that first-rate teaching must be complemented with scholarly activity that extends the boundaries of knowledge.

 Butler’s 295-acre campus, within a historic north-side Indianapolis neighborhood, comprises nearly 30 buildings, playing fields, and a nature preserve.
 Located five miles from the heart of the city, the campus offers easy access to downtown.
 Its urban location allows Butler to offer students a wide range of internship opportunities that are excellent preparation for careers and graduate schools.
 In addition, full-time faculty in several disciplines, such as accounting, journalism, and instrumental music, are supplemented with adjunct instructors, drawing on the resources of professionals in the surrounding community.